Fellowship Opportunities

 Program Highlights

-• This fellowship provides comprehensive training in all areas of surgical pathology in a large tertiary care center.
+• Comprehensive training in all areas of surgical pathology in a large tertiary care center with customizable rotations

-• Fellows order special studies (IHC, ISH, EM, etc.) for case work-up.
+• Fellows order special studies (IHC, ISH, NGS, etc.) for case work-up

-• The program offers additional training opportunities in the areas of digital pathology, informatics, molecular pathology and cytogenetics.
+• Additional training opportunities in digital pathology, informatics and molecular pathology